 Depending on the case, healthcare providers may also face suspension or revocation of their professional license.
 So, in addition to criminal penalties, defendants face the loss of their livelihood.8

 Federal law carries harsher penalties than Nevada law for health insurance fraud.
-And the extent of the sentence depends on whether the patient sustains serious harm or death:9
+The extent of the sentence depends on whether the patient sustains serious harm or death, as the following table shows.9

 Healthcare system insurance fraud is both a federal crime and a Nevada state crime.

-Yes.
 An NRS 686A.2815 conviction can be sealed in the state of Nevada five years after the case ends.
-But there is no waiting period for a record seal if the charge gets dismissed.10
+However, there is no waiting period for a record seal if the charge gets dismissed.10

 Learn more about getting criminal records sealed in Nevada.